Configuration 1: DSC Running on the Data Mover Server

 - Copying data with Data Mover using the database as a source or target system

 Configuration 3: DSC running on the Data Mover server and externally

 For failover, this configuration mirrors Configuration 1.
 The independent, external DSC is not involved in Data Mover failover scenarios.
-See DSA Failover Configuration 1 for details on the bundled DSC actions.
+See DSA Failover Configuration 1 for details.